The First Intercontinental: 62 Years Since the First Flight of the Famous Il-62

-Some serial production aircraft are still in use
+Some production models are still in use

 Sergey Ilyushin, Soviet aircraft designer